 The National Science Foundation (NSF) funds the U.S. Antarctic Data Center to describe U.S.-funded Antarctic data for the international Antarctic Master Directory, which contains thousands of data descriptions from over 20 countries.
 NSF and the U.S. center are leaders in this international activity.
-The Foundation requires its Antarctic grantees to contribute metadata to the U.S. center as part of the Office of Polar Programs Guidelines and Award Conditions for Scientific Data policy .
+The Foundation requires its Antarctic grantees to contribute metadata to the U.S. center as part of the Division of Polar Programs Guidelines and Award Conditions for Scientific Data policy .

 The U.S. Antarctic Resource Center (USARC) at the U.S. Geological Survey maintains the Nation's most comprehensive collection of Antarctic maps, charts, satellite images and photographs.
 The USARC is the United States' contribution to the SCAR (Scientific Committee on Antarctic Research) Library system.

 Also included on the web site is the interactive Atlas of Antarctic Research .
 The center is managed through an interagency agreement with the National Science Foundation that also supports USGS mapping and geodesy in the Antarctic.